Zinath22/resturent-management-website-client/README.md

  4. In add food page we can add food items using a form.

  5. In my added page we can see our purchase food .and we can update this information.
- 6. In my ordered page we can see our added food items and we can delete it.
+ 6. In my ordered page we can see our added food items and total price and we can delete it.